 Our Malaysian income tax incentives expired as of the end of 2014.
 While negotiations for Malaysian incentives are ongoing, we currently expect to be granted new pioneer incentives for only limited portions of our Malaysian business.
 As a result, we recorded Malaysian income taxes at full statutory tax rates in 2015 and 2016.
 As we continue to negotiate tax incentives with Malaysian authorities, including the activities covered, exemption levels, incentive conditions or commitments, and the effective commencement date of the incentive, we are currently unable to quantify the benefits or applicable periods of any such incentives, and there can be no assurance that any such incentives will be granted.
 We have multiple income tax incentives in Thailand with varying exemption periods.
 These incentives initially allow for a 100% income tax exemption and after eight years transition to a 50% income tax exemption for the next five years.
-Upon full expiry of each of the incentives transitioned to the 50% income tax exemption phase.
+Upon full expiry of each of the incentives, taxable profits associated with such expired tax incentives become fully taxable.
+During the third quarter of 2015, one of our Thailand income tax incentives transitioned to the 50% income tax exemption phase.
 Two of our four remaining Thailand tax incentives expire between 2019 and 2020, while the other two incentives will transition to the 50% exemption in 2022 and 2023, and expire in 2027 and 2028.